 I was never into any kind of beverage except for a glass of milk in the morning for the last 30 years.
 Coffee was only when I traveled, but never on a routine basis.
 So, one fine day when I decided, “What the heck, I don’t want to drink milk ever again!”, the journey to find ‘my kind of beverage’ began.
 I tried tea, but the taste just did not appeal to me.
 Then came coffee, which started as less milk and more coffee in a cup, and went on to become an essential part of my day.
 If I didn’t have a cup of coffee a day, I missed the aroma and taste.
 If I had more than 1 cup a day, I was hyper and couldn’t sleep.
 Hence, began my love-hate relationship with coffee.

+The love for coffee and the saga began.
 I started reading more about coffee and surviving on more and more of it.
 Whenever I got the opportunity, I tried coffee in all kinds of combinations – filtered, beaten, boiled, cold, or instant, with milk, less milk, no milk, less sugar, et all.
 I even tried black coffee – I had to taste it to hate it, right??
 I wanted my name to be in sync with Coffee 🙂 If you said “Coffee” at the beginning of a conversation, I had your crisp and clear attention.
 And even more than the coffee experiments, I loved the memes and coffee quotes.

 The trend taking the coffee world by storm these days is “Dalgona Coffee”.
 The word “Dalgona” is a Korean word meaning sweet, milky, honeycomb toffee.
 This drink has its origins in India and Macau, where it is also known as whipped coffee or beaten coffee.
 This Dalgona Coffee gained popularity when it appeared on a Korean TV show called Pyunstorang in January, thus starting the #dalgonacoffeechallenge.
 As most of you would know, our desi style of coffee called “pheti hui ” coffee or beaten coffee is the same thing with the only difference being the way you put the milk in it.
 For me, the challenge was more of “Daldona Coffee” than the “Dalgona Coffee”!